Department of Jazz & Contemporary Improvisation

 Any gift to SMTD helps launch the next generation of artists, scholars, educators, and entrepreneurs who challenge and inspire the world.

-You can support the Department of Jazz & Contemporary Improvisation with a contribution to:
+You can support the Department of Jazz & Contemporary Improvisation with a contribution to the Robert M. James Jazz Fund.

 Explore our Campus